tbullmann/groundtruth-mouse-cortex/README.md

 ## Requirements

-- Pyhton 2 or 3
+- Python 2 or 3
 - Tifffile
+- Skimage

 ## How to use